 Things to do in Vienna August 2020.
 Did you come to Vienna to see an artificial beach?
 Probably not.
 You shouldn’t miss one of the most popular summer hangouts in the city, though.
 Strandbar Herrmann is an urban beach that encapsulates summer in the city along the Danube Canal.
 It is a magic mix of a relaxed beer garden, a chic bar and restaurant, and a social meeting point with a programme ranging from live DJ music from late afternoons to Saturday brunches and kids’ ‘Punch and Judy’ shows.

 Location: Herrmannpark, A-1030 Vienna (close to Urania)

-Opening Times: April to October; daily 10am to 10pm; cocktail happy hour 7 to 8pm
+Opening Times: since 15th May; daily 10am to 10pm; cocktail happy hour 7 to 8pm

 Things to do in Vienna August 2020.
 Biking beneath the leafy avenue of Ringstrasse, through the alleys of the old town, and at Prater and the Danube Island takes swollen feet off summer sightseeing.
 There are two half day guided tours which cover different routes at different times, and can be combined.
 Learn which Vienna tours by bike are available.

 Things to do in Vienna August 2020.
 My city segway tour along Ringstrasse avenue and then right into the city centre was the most fun sightseeing tour I ever did.
-And I thoroughly refreshed my school knowledge about Viennese history.
+And I thoroughly refreshed my knowledge about Viennese history.

 Learn about the best segway tours in Vienna.